 Does Apple really protect you from advertising surveillance?

-With iOS 14.5, tracking on iOS Apps will be severely restricted.
-Let's return to Apple's actions against advertising surveillance
+With iOS 14.5, tracking on iOS apps will be severely restricted.
+Let's revisit Apple's actions against advertising surveillance

 Published by Pixel de Tracking on April 19, 2021

-Faced with the surveillance capitalism developed by Google, Apple has an obvious argument, privacy.
-And he does not deprive himself of it, as evidenced by this advertising campaign :
+Faced with the surveillance capitalism developed by Google, Apple has an obvious argument: privacy.
+And it does not hesitate to use it, as shown by this advertising campaign :

 iPhone